Axiomatic phylogenetics: Quivers and evolutions

 \subsection{Hereditary and anti-hereditary properties}

-A property, say, $P$ of vertices of a quiver is \emph{hereditary} if for any vertex having the property~$P$, all its descendants have~$P$.
-Similarly, $P$ is \emph{anti-hereditary} if for any vertex having~$P$, all its ancestors have~$P$.
+A property, say, $P$ of vertices of a quiver is \emph{hereditary} if for any vertex having~$P$, all its descendants also have~$P$.
+Similarly, the property~$P$ is \emph{anti-hereditary} if for any vertex having~$P$, all its ancestors also have~$P$.
 If the property~$P$ is hereditary or anti-hereditary, then it is isotypy invariant, i.e., all vertices isotypic to a vertex having~$P$ also have~$P$.
 If a property is hereditary, then its negation is anti-hereditary and vice versa.
-Examples of hereditary/anti-hereditary properties will be given below.